LesUski/100-Days-in-Cloud/Labs/94-React-App-On-S3-and-CloudFront/README.md

 Validate the certificate (either DNS, simpler and integrated in Route53 or email), this might take a while.
 2. Go to CloudFront and create distribution.
 As _Origin domain_ you need to copy in the address from S3.Don't use the auto-fill option, those are incorrect.
 You'll find that address in the **Static website hosting** section of your bucket.
 When in S3 edit the _Protocol_ to **https**.
 In order to support HTTPS change the _Viewer protocol policy_ to **Redirect HTTP to HTTPS**.
 Under __Custom SSL certificate_ choose the earlier created certificate in AWS Certificate Manager.
-3. In Route 53 update the _A records_ that they point to the adresses provided in Cloud Front so _Route traffic to_ **Alias to CloudFront distribution** and paste the adress you see under CloudFront distribution **Domain name**.
+3. In Route 53 update the _A records_ that they point to the addresses provided in Cloud Front so _Route traffic to_ **Alias to CloudFront distribution** and paste the address you see under CloudFront distribution **Domain name**.

 ### Here is the website :
 :page_facing_up: